 You may occasionally find certain sections of the beaches closed off to protect the turtles as they hatch.

-When Do Sea Turtles Hatch in Greece?
+When Do Sea Turtles Hatch?

 Sea turtle nesting season in Greece runs from late May through to August.
 This is when the mother turtles come onto the beaches to lay their eggs.